waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PC Box Selection Anomaly (UNVERIFIED):** The game may select the box one position *below* the highlighted cursor.
 This has only been observed once and requires further testing to confirm if it's a consistent bug.
 The logic for the `pc_pokemon_selector` tool is based on an untested assumption about the PC interface and will require manual observation and debugging.
 - **Forced Switch Mechanic (UNVERIFIED):** The game sometimes overrides the player's choice of Pokémon during a switch.
 The exact trigger conditions are still unknown. **Test Plan:** When forced to switch, if there are sleeping Pokémon in the party, I will deliberately select a conscious Pokémon that is positioned *after* a sleeping Pokémon in the party list.
 If the game sends out the sleeping Pokémon instead of my selection, the hypothesis that the game prioritizes sleeping Pokémon in the switch order will be supported.
 - **Speed Assumption Failure (Jynx) (UNVERIFIED):** SPARKY might not be faster than Lorelei's Jynx.
 This assumption led to SPARKY being put to sleep and needs to be verified.
+- **Paralysis Move Anomaly (UNVERIFIED):** It's possible that paralysis can cause a Pokémon to use a different move than the one selected.
+Observed when TITANESS used DOUBLE-EDGE instead of BODY SLAM.
+Requires further testing to confirm if this is a consistent mechanic or a one-time glitch/mis-input.

 # VI.
 Active Investigations